kalininalab/DataSAIL/README.md

 splits = datasail(...)
 ````

-For more information about the parameters, please read through the [documentation page]()
+For more information about the parameters, please read through the [documentation page](https://datasail.readthedocs.io/en/latest/interfaces/cli.html).

 ## When to use DataSAIL and when not to use